Careers @ WAUSM

 Education, Experience and Attributes:

-• Ability to prioritize tasks, work independently and as a team member and maintain composure in a fast-paced environment.
+Ability to be a productive and high performing team member in a fast-paced University environment.

 Western Atlantic University School of Medicine (WAUSM) is an equal opportunity employer (EEO).
 We are committed to diversity and inclusion and support applicants from all backgrounds to join our team.
 We strive to build a community that represents the students we serve and exhibits a variety of skills, cultures, perspectives, and experiences.
 Employment is a decision based upon qualifications, merit, and the needs of the University.